ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Cisco_Meraki.md

     The `publicIp` parameter can have duplicate values across inventory as more devices can be accessed via the same public IP address.
 It can also be inaccurate (e.g., when the WAN circuit fails to the secondary circuit) because it can take quite a long time to refresh the device's public IP in the dashboard.

-To understand what is being sent from Meraki’s Dashboard, we need to look into the Discovery Snapshot and download the Tasker or Log File from the device:
+To understand what is being sent from Meraki’s Dashboard, we need to investigate the Discovery Snapshot and download the Tasker or Log File from the device:

 ![Discovery Snapshot](discovery_snapshot.png)